fordsfords/blink/README.md

         #WARN_TEMPERATURE_GPIO_VALUE=0 # Warning value to write to
         #WARN_TEMPERATURE_GPIO.

 The hash sign (#) represents a comment.
 Most lines are commented, so their functions do not apply.
 I.e. the above (default) configuration only blinks CHIP's status LED and only monitors the reset button for short press.
-You can enable a function by uncomment its (remove the hash signs).
-Or you can comment lines (add the hash) to disable a method.
+You can enable a function by uncommenting it (remove the hash signs).
+Or you can comment lines (add the hash) to disable a function.

 Do not add any spaces before or after the equals sign.

-For example, to skip all blinkign LEDs, and only monitor the battery, writing "1" to GPIO CSID0 when the battery drops below 10%, and shutting down when the battery drops below 5%:
+For example, to skip all blinking of LEDs, and only monitor the battery, writing "1" to GPIO CSID0 when the battery drops below 10%, and shutting down when the battery drops below 5%: